- Our Liquid Cooling Recommendations

 Continuing with the car metaphor, the Mini-ITX tower would represent a two-seat sports car.
 Typically, these towers are highly optimized and very small, which make them limited in what can be done with them.
 If you are seeking a small, quiet build but you generally do not push your equipment too hard, the Mini-ITX could be a great option for you.

+I hope these PC case reviews give you an idea on what to get.
 If your PC is most commonly used for accessing email, general web surfing, the occasional video call and creating or editing documents, these activities can be handled by practically any size case.
 Much is not required in the way of cooling or expansion slots.
 Many people want a reasonably-priced case that does not take up a lot of space.
 There is a wide range of case sizes to satisfy a variety of needs.
 Sometimes the terminology can be a bit confusing; therefore, you should just be focused on your needs and disregard all of the excess marketing hype.